Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 Use context: fork for Subagent Execution

-This doesn't contaminate the main conversation context.
+This keeps the main conversation context clean.

-Example of using context:fork
+Example of context:fork usage

 SKILL.md (context:fork example)